 Address: 2648 W Grand Blvd, Detroit, MI 48208

 Straddling the Detroit River between the US and Canada is Belle Isle Park.
-This massive urban park is larger than Central Park, with 987-acres of lard.
+This massive urban park is larger than Central Park, with 987 acres of land.

 It’s a popular destination for tourists looking to escape to nature during their visit to Detroit.